apache/trafficserver/doc/admin-guide/files/logging.yaml.en.rst

 filters                array of    The optional list of filter objects which
                        filters     restrict the individual events logged.
-The array may only contain one accept filter. collation_hosts        array of    If present, one or more strings specifying the strings     log collation hosts to which logs should be delivered, each in the form of "<ip>:<port>".
+The array may only contain one accept filter.
-                                   :ref:`admin-logging-collation` for more
-                                   information.
-NOTE: This is a deprecated feature, which will be removed in ATS v9.0.0.
-See the logging documentation (above) for more details.
 ====================== =========== =================================================

 Enabling log rolling may be done globally in :file:`records.config`, or on a